mattsimoessilva/restore-youtube-app/README.md

 ## Usage

-- Search for videos using the search bar on the home page.
+- Create a super user to use the admin page.
-- Click on a video thumbnail to watch the video.
+- Use the admin page to register YouTube videos.

 ## Contributing